iam-veeramalla/aws-devops-zero-to-hero/interview-questions/cloud-migration.md

 ### 2. What are the common drivers for cloud migration?
 Drivers for cloud migration include cost savings, scalability, agility, improved security, and the ability to leverage advanced cloud services.

-### 3. What are the six common cloud migration strategies?
+### 3. What are the seven common cloud migration strategies?
-The six common cloud migration strategies are Rehost (lift and shift), Replatform, Repurchase (buy a SaaS solution), Refactor (rearchitect), Retire, and Retain (leave unchanged).
+The six common cloud migration strategies are Rehost (lift and shift), Replatform, Repurchase (buy a SaaS solution), Refactor (rearchitect), Relocate, Retire, and Retain (leave unchanged).

 ### 4. What is the "lift and shift" migration strategy?
 The "lift and shift" strategy (Rehost) involves moving applications and data as they are from on-premises to the cloud without significant modifications.